semimod/DMT-core/doc/public_release_paper/paper.md

 # Summary

-`DMT` is implemented as a toolkit that heavily leverages principles ob object-oriented software design.
+`DMT` is implemented as a toolkit that heavily leverages principles of object-oriented software design.
 Its Git repository contains documentation, CI jobs that execute unit and integration tests, and create ready to install wheel files.
 This enables a large community of engineers (with sufficient Python knowledge) to install, use and contribute to the software.